 Properties acquired, constructed or in the course of construction and development for sale are classified as development properties and are stated at the lower of cost and net realizable value.
 The cost of development properties generally includes the cost of land, construction and other related expenditure necessary to get the properties ready for sale.
-Net realizable value is the estimated selling price in the ordinary course of business, less the estimated costs of completion and selling expenses.
+Net realizable value is the estimated selling price in the ordinary course of business based on the market prices at the reporting date, less the estimated costs of completion and selling expenses.